tiffanymonroe/wdi-remote-gizmo/unit_1/w01d05/morning_exercise/README.md

 4) How do I change the font for the header?
 5) What can I do to add some margins around the paragraph about our client?
 6) How can I change the size of the picture of the cat?
-7) How can I change the color to on the link that goes to the cat's Twitter?
+7) How can I change the color of the text for the link that goes to the cat's Twitter?

 # Activity